-Phase 1 of the project (April/May 2022) saw NIWA scientists survey the ocean around the Hunga-Tonga Hunga-Ha'apai (HT–HH) volcano, covering thousands of square kilometres and collecting video images of the eruption’s impact from NIWA’s research vessel, RV Tangaroa.
-The image (left) indicates their unexpected discoveries.
+Phase 1 (April/May 2022) saw NIWA scientists survey the ocean around the Hunga-Tonga Hunga-Ha'apai (HT–HH) volcano, covering thousands of square kilometres and collecting video images of the eruption’s impact from the research vessel Tangaroa.
+The seabed loss/gain image indicates their discoveries.
+Read NIWA's press release.

-Phase 2, (July/August 2022) will utilise SEA-KIT's Uncrewed Surface Vessel (USV) Maxlimer to conduct a month of further mapping inside the caldera, filling in the missing pieces of the puzzle.
+Phase 2 (July/August 2022) utilised SEA-KIT's Uncrewed Surface Vessel (USV) Maxlimer to conduct a month of further mapping inside the caldera.

 Why a USV?

-It is the first time that a USV will be used for this type of task and will demonstrate how the technology is pioneering new ways of understanding our oceans.
+It is the first time that a USV has been used for this type of task and demonstrates how the technology is pioneering new ways of understanding our oceans.